XuYuanchi/scWMC/README.md

 ```
 Ori_P -- gene expression matrix which genes in rows and cells in columns needs to imputation
-Par   -- parameters for scWMC, lam and rho need to adjust according to dropout rate and others don't.
+Par   -- parameters for scWMC, including lam, rho, mu1, mu2 and iter. lam and rho need to adjust according to dropout rate and others don't.
 ```
 ## Calling in R
 ### install R package matlabr